 05.02 Scope and Process

+Monitoring of Baseline IPs

-The IP Lead Desktop Guide (a living document that can be found on the internal NRC IP Leads SharePoint Page) provides detailed, implementation-level guidance regarding the actions described below.
-The IP Lead Desktop Guide is based on the IP Leads Expectation Memo.
+The IP Lead Desktop Guide (a living document that can be found on the internal NRC ROP Baseline IP Leads SharePoint Page) provides detailed, implementation-level guidance regarding the actions described below.
+The IP Lead Desktop Guide is based on the IP Leads Expectation Memo (Accession No. ML19219A225).

-The IP lead responsible for conducting, supporting, and participating in the following activities:
+The IP leads are responsible for conducting, supporting, and participating in the following activities:

+Quarterly Baseline IP Evaluations

-On a basis, not to exceed quarterly, the assigned baseline IP lead shall evaluate the implementation and effectiveness of assigned IP(s) through of relevant ROP program execution data xhibit 1
+On a routine basis, not to exceed quarterly, the assigned baseline IP lead shall evaluate the implementation and effectiveness of their assigned IP(s) through evaluation of relevant ROP program execution data in accordance with Exhibit 1, “Baseline Inspection Procedure Monitoring Guide”.
+See IP Lead Desk Guide for additional guidance.

-Significant trends (as compared to historical averages or expected trends) shall be identified and the cause explored.
-The baseline IP lead will act as required for any adverse trends detected, considering possible improvements to the assigned IP(s) in terms of scope, clarity, and adjustments in samples or hours.
+Significant trends (as compared to historical averages or expected trends) shall be identified and the cause(s) explored.
+The baseline IP lead will act, as required, for any adverse trends detected, considering possible improvements to the assigned IP(s) in terms of scope, clarity, and adjustments in samples or hours.

-To ensure that the baseline IP monitoring efforts are aggregated and that results are documented, the baseline IP leads will enter the results of their monitoring on the NRC internal IP Leads SharePoint Site on a quarterly basis.
+To ensure that the baseline IP monitoring efforts are aggregated and that results are documented, the baseline IP leads will enter the results of their monitoring on the NRC internal ROP Baseline IP Leads SharePoint Site on a quarterly basis.

+Baseline IP Assessment Meeting

+Annually, the staff will conduct a current year Q1 through Q4 Baseline IP Assessment Meeting to collectively discuss any significant trends or issues identified during the evaluation of their assigned IPs.
+At a minimum, the topics will include significant trends or issues covered in Exhibit 1, possible program generic implications, operating experience-related issues, and significant nonconformance with program guidance (e.g., IMC 0609 and 0611, the Enforcement Policy, etc.).

+Baseline IP Monitoring Report

+The Baseline IP Monitoring Coordinator will aggregate the current year results from the Baseline IP Assessment meeting into a nonpublic Baseline IP Monitoring Report, which will be shared with stakeholders, as applicable, and forwarded for management consideration.
+A summary of the most significant baseline IP monitoring results will be included in the annual ROP self-assessment SECY.

+The Baseline IP Monitoring Coordinator will also ensure the Operating Experience Branch is aware of any significant trends in findings noted as part of this activity.
+IP leads will share the results of assigned reviews with management as appropriate, will process any IP revisions identified as part of this activity, and will create and deliver any additional inspector training as required.

+Timeline and Milestones

+Exhibit 2, “Timeline and Milestones for Monitoring Baseline Inspection Procedures,” shall be used as a guide as the timeline to conduct the Baseline IP evaluations, Baseline IP Assessment Meeting and prepare the Baseline IP Monitoring report.

 Comprehensive Baseline Inspection Program Review

+Five-Year Comprehensive Baseline Inspection Program Review

-The staff will conduct a comprehensive baseline inspection program review every year (the year after NRR has completed ROP implementation audits for all four regions).
-This review will holistically evaluate the entire baseline inspection program for meeting the intent of IMC 0308 and Attachment 2; any necessary program-wide adjustments in inspection hours or samples; any opportunities for increased use of risk information in the program; any additions or deletions of baseline IPs; any resource estimates, samples, or hours; and any other improvements.
+The staff will conduct a comprehensive baseline inspection program review every five years (the year after NRR has completed ROP implementation audits for all four regions).
+This review will holistically evaluate the entire baseline inspection program for meeting the intent of IMC 0308 and IMC 0308, Attachment 2; any necessary program-wide adjustments in inspection hours or samples; any opportunities for increased use of risk information in the program; any additions or deletions of baseline IPs; any proposed revisions of resource estimates, samples, or hours; and any other improvements.